Slackadays/Chata/libchata/README.md

 ### Fast!

-Chatassembler uses a strategy similar to what `mold` also uses: more efficient data structures and algorithms.
-Unlike `mold`, however, Chatassembler doesn't use multithreading, but it doesn't need to.
+Chatassembler uses a strategy similar to what the fast `mold` linker also uses: more efficient data structures and algorithms.
+Unlike `mold`, however, Chatassembler doesn't use multithreading, but it doesn't need to. **Coming soon: How is Chatassembler so fast?**

-On my desktop with a Zen 3 CPU, Chatassembler is approximately 10.8x faster than `as` and 8.3x faster on my RISC-V SBC with a TH1520 SoC, both assembling the `16kinstrs.s` file, measured in number of cycles.
+On my desktop with a Zen 3 CPU, Chatassembler is approximately 10.8x faster than `as` and 8.3x faster on my RISC-V SBC with a TH1520 SoC, both assembling the `16kinstrs.s` sample file, measured in number of cycles.

 ## Differences to `as`